simple-icons/svg-to-pdf-bot/CONTRIBUTING.md

 - Use `async`/`await` over Promises and callbacks
 - Code should pass `npm test`

+Also consider the following, this bot is tailor-made for [Simple Icons](https://github.com/simple-icons/simple-icons) and changes should always be made with that in mind.
+If you wish to implement significant changes you are perhaps better off forking this repository.

 ## Writing Tests

 Tests for this bot are written using [Jest](https://facebook.github.io/jest/).
 For more information about testing a Probot have a look over [here](https://probot.github.io/docs/testing/).
-The testing code adheres to the same style as production code.
+The testing code adheres to the same style guidelines as the production code.
 If you need a new event, have a look in `test/payloads`.
 If you need a new icon or configuration file (or other file) have a look in `test/fixtures`.

+## Running Locally

+To run the bot locally, follow the [Developing an App](https://probot.github.io/docs/development/) instructions from the Probot documentation.
+This particular bot requires these **Permissions & events** for the GitHub App:

+- Repository Contents - **Read & Write**
+    - Check the box for **Push** events
+- Single File - **Read-only**
+    - Path: `.github/svg-to-pdf.yml`